 Annex 8.
-Proposed Modifications of NAFO CEM Articles 18 (Product labelling) and 19 (Recording of catch and stowage) - Working Paper presented by Denmark (in respect of the Faroe Islands and Greenland)

-(STACTIC Working Paper 04/30, Revision 5 - now FC Doc.
-04/10)
+Proposed Modifications of NAFO CEM Articles 18 (Product labeling) and 19 (Recording of catch and stowage) -Working Paper presented by Denmark (in respect of Greenland and Faroe Islands) (STACTIC Working Paper 04/30, Revision 5 - now FC Doc.
+04/10))